Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are days-on-market for rentals falling in Ho Chi Minh City as of 2026?

-As of early 2026, there is no official days-on-market statistic for rentals in Ho Chi Minh City, but anecdotal evidence from agents suggests that well-priced units in prime locations are leasing faster than they did in 2023 and 2024, while overpriced properties continue to sit.
+As of early 2026, there is no official days-on-market statistic for rentals in Ho Chi Minh City, but brokerage evidence and our tracking suggest well-priced units in prime neighborhoods are leasing faster than a year ago, while overpriced listings still sit.

 Are vacancies dropping in the best areas of Ho Chi Minh City as of 2026?